What exactly are Paper Cut Problems?

 About the speaker

-Bryce York, Tatari Sr. Product Manager, is a strategic product leader with over ten years experience successfully leading in-house and outsourced product, engineering, and design teams.
+Bryce York, Tatari Director of Product, is a strategic product leader with over ten years experience successfully leading in-house and outsourced product, engineering, and design teams.
 After founding, scaling, and selling his original startup, Seed The Change, a SaaS platform that helped eCommerce companies grow profits by planting trees, he now drives Product at Tatari, an ad-tech startup democratizing TV advertising across linear and streaming TV.
 Bryce continues to share his product expertise with the next generation of Product Leaders as an editorial contributor and New York Head of Chapter at Products That Count, the largest global product acceleration platform and networking community for product leaders.